 Once MST completes with an acceptable residual RMS, the process of extracting DTMs can begin with NGATE (SOCET SET - Next Generation Automatic Terrain Extraction).
 NGATE performs image correlation and edge matching for every single pixel in the image to create a dense model.
 The result is then re-sampled to the desired DTM resolution (meters/post) that can be anywhere between 3 to 10 times the pixel scale of the image to minimize noise.

-Once we have the DTM, we make the following derived products: orthorectified image, shaded- relief image, color shaded relief image, color slope map, and confidence map.
+Once we have the DTM, we make the following derived products: orthorectified image, shaded- relief image, two color shaded relief images, color slope map, and confidence map.
 An orthorectified image has all topographical and camera distortions removed.
 These images are cartographically true and can be used to measure accurate distances.
 A shaded-relief generated using the DTM simulates the Moon's surface with a light source casting shadows on the terrain.
-Color coded elevations are draped on the shaded-relief to form the color shaded relief map.
-Finally slopes derived from the DTM are color-coded.
+Color-coded elevations are draped on the shaded-relief to create the color shaded relief maps.
+The discrete color shaded relief map has been binned to emphasize topographic details, while the gradient color shade relief has a continous color coding.
+Finally, slopes derived from the DTM are color-coded.
 A confidence map indicates the quality of the elevation estimate at each pixel.
 Refer to the readme file for the description of the pixel values.

-For more information on the methodology and preliminary error analysis of the DTMs, see Tran et al. 2010 .
+For more information on the methodology and error analysis of the DTMs, see Henriksen et al. 2016 .